rlgraph/rlgraph/README.md

 ### Quickstart / example usage

-We provide an example script for training the Ape-X algorith on ALE using Ray in the [examples](examples) folder:
+We provide an example script for training the Ape-X algorithm on ALE using Ray in the [examples](examples) folder:

 ```bash
 # Start ray on the head machine